-lcon Item Description 1 9 Headset/ speaker jack Connects to audio devices (e.g., speakers, headphones) or a headset with microphone.
-2 ● ✓•+ USB ports Connect to USB devices.
-3 Optical drive Internal optical drive; accepts CDs or DVDs.
-4 Optical disk access indicator Lights up when the optical drive is active.
-5 Optical drive eject button Ejects the optical disk from the drive.
-6 Emergency eject hole Ejects the optical drive tray when the computer is turned off.
+lcon Item Description 1 Q Headset/ speaker jack Connects to audio devices (e.g., speakers, headphones) or a headset with microphone.
+2 ● ~~+ USB ports Connects to USB devices.
+Power indicator Indicates the computer's power status.
+3 5 Battery indicator Indicates the computer's battery status.
+Charging: The light shows amber when the battery is charging.
+Fully charged: The light shows blue when in AC mode.
+4 Optical drive Internal optical drive; accepts CDs or DVDs.
+5 Optical disk access indicator Lights up when the optical drive is active.
+6 Optical drive eject button Ejects the optical disk from the drive.
+7 Emergency eject hole Ejects the optical drive tray when the computer is turned off.
 Carefully insert a straightened paper clip to eject the optical drive tray.
-7 DC-in jack Connects to an AC adapter.
+8 DC-in jack Connects to an AC adapter.